 Gout Explained: 3 Urgent Questions You Need Answered—Is It Genetic, Can It Heal Naturally, and Why Tomatoes Might Be Making It Worse

-1. Introduction
+1. Overview

 3. Is Gout Genetic?
-Yes—and Here’s Why
+Yes, and Here's Why

 4. Will Gout Go Away on Its Own?

-8. References
+8. Citations

 1. INTRODUCTION: